lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 * Barlines appear as records with a leading equals sign;
 	* An elaborate system of visual correspondences distinguishes between various forms of double barlines and/or repeat signs.

+Eech of the components of a note’s representation is optional: a file containing durations only, could be compiled

+## 3.5.1 ...pero, no dinamicas
-* Dynamics are conspicuously absent in \*\*kern, and indeed do not appear in any of the pre-defined representation schemes documented in the manual.
+Dynamics are conspicuously absent in \*\*kern, and indeed do not appear in any of the pre-defined representation schemes documented in the manual.

 * Should they be required for a specific task the researcher may invent his or her own scheme.

 ## 3.6 Codificación de piezas